(All fields required)

 General Pediatrics Research Fellows have the option of taking two courses focused on quality improvement topics:

-The General Pediatrics Fellowship in Child and Adolescent Health is primarily a research fellowship.
+The General Pediatrics Research Fellowship is primarily a research fellowship.
 Fellows may spend up to 20 percent of their effort on clinical experience that supports their research.
 Historically, our program allows the flexibility to include opportunities for inpatient and outpatient clinical experiences in general pediatrics, adolescent medicine, chronic illness, behavioral problems, environmental health, lead, weight management and other subspecialties and conditions.